NaifZaghmout/World-Cup-Winner-2022/README.md

 ## Credits

 ### Content
-- The codes for the Form taken from W3School
+- The codes for the Form was taken from W3School
 - The information about the winner team was taken from FIFA